We are searching for

 Please wait.
 This should take only a few seconds.

 With the U.S. moving away from ICE vehicles (or internal combustion engine vehicles) and states like California mandating electric vehicles by 2035, many consumers are looking to trade their cars for an EV.
-Unfortunately, many EVs still carry high price tags, with some luxury cars like the Tesla Model s with a price tag starting at over $130,000.
-Unfortunately, the average driver doesn't have a few million lying around to buy a new car, so what should you do when looking for the best affordable electric cars?
+Unfortunately, many EVs still carry high price tags, with some luxury cars like the Tesla Model S with a price tag starting at over $76,630.
+Unfortunately, the average driver doesn't have a few million lying around to buy a new car, so what should you do when looking for the cheapest electric cars?

-If you want to find the best affordable electric cars currently on the market, a good place to start is with more traditional automakers.
+If you want to find the most affordable electric cars currently on the market, a good place to start is with more traditional automakers.
 With brands like Chevrolet, Mazda, Nissan, and Ford vying for their EV market share, manufacturers are willing to offer better deals to help gain more customers.
-Of course, you can still get affordable EV cars from brands like Tesla, but the starting prices could be hundreds or thousands more than less-popular automakers.
+Of course, you can still get the cheapest electric vehicles from brands like Tesla, but the starting prices could be hundreds or thousands more than less-popular automakers.

 Chevrolet Bolt EUV